-West London Centre for Counselling (WLCC) is a charity providing a free, confidential counselling service for people 18 years and older who live or work in LB Hammersmith and Fulham or who are registered with a GP in the borough.
+West London Centre for Counselling (WLCC) is a charity providing a free, confidential counselling service for people 18 years and older who live in LB Hammersmith and Fulham or who are registered with a GP in the borough.
 We have been serving people in the borough for over 20 years.
 We now work with the NHS’s Back on Track (IAPT) service and most of our referrals are made through them.

 What kinds of counselling do we offer?